atomicdata-dev/atomic-data-docs/src/core/concepts.md

 It is the identifier that the rest of the Atom is providing information about.
 The Subject field is a URL that points to the Resource.
 The creator of the Subject MUST make sure that it resolves.
-In other words: following / downloading the Subject link will provide you with all the Atoms about the Subject (see [Atomic Querying](querying.md).
+In other words: following / downloading the Subject link will provide you with all the Atoms about the Subject (see [Querying Atomic Data](querying.md).
 This also means that the creator of a Resource must make sure that it is available at its URL - probably by hosting the data, or by using some service that hosts it.

 ## Property field